Epidurio/opal-epidur.io/README.md

 username: super
 password: super1

-### Get a local demmo of Epidur.io running with Docker
+### Get a local demo of Epidur.io running with Docker
 Definitely the easiest way to get up and running with a locally-running version of Epidur.io is to use Docker and Docker-Compose to automatically install all dependencies and create discrete containers for the web application and database.

 #### Prerequisites: